 As we mentioned above, Freelancing work is a form of self-employed, therefore, all the forms as applicable to any unincorporated business are used.
 Essentially, T1 (Individual income tax and benefit return in Canada) and form T2125 to report your business income.
-T2125 is a statement of business and professional activities where you can report all income and expenses related to you self-employment, freelance business or any other unincorporated business.
+T2125 is a statement of business and professional activities where you can report all income and expenses related to your self-employment, freelance business or any other unincorporated business.
 If you are providing freelance services in addition to another home-based business, keep in mind to prepare separate T2125 for each business.

-Bear in mind, the Excise taxation act also makes any person to register for HST/GST if they meet certain threshold of income.
-You can always opt to register on voluntary basis to claim back Input tax credits for the sales taxes you paid in Canada for the business expenses.
+Bear in mind, the Excise taxation act also makes any person to register for HST/GST if they meet a certain threshold of income.
+You can always opt to register on a voluntary basis to claim back Input tax credits for the sales taxes you paid in Canada for the business expenses.
 Self-employed people tend to confuse HST as an additional tax on them, NO, this is not your money.
 You are simply collecting on behalf of the government.
 So make sure that you put aside this money.
-If you are providing the services online to customers who reside outside Canada, you will be using zero percent tax rate depending on the kind of services.
+If you are providing the services online to customers who reside outside Canada, you will be using a zero percent tax rate depending on the kind of services.